 Growing awareness for professional executive training.
 The capital market in China has been very active recently with an influx of newly listed companies.
-As of mid-2018, based on market data provided by Shanghai Stock Exchange and Shenzhen Stock Exchange, there were more than 3,000 companies listed either on the two exchanges.
+As of mid-2018, there are more than 3,000 companies listed either on the Shanghai Stock Exchange or the Shenzhen Stock Exchange.
 We believe that the senior management teams of these listed companies have an increasing awareness of the importance of financial education, wishing to enhance on their professional knowledge, and provide better returns to their investors.
 The increase in number of listed companies thereby translates into opportunities for the professional financial education providers in the PRC.